 24. Hot chocolate bar – Perfect for those chilly days!
 Be sure to include some marshmallows, peppermint sticks, chocolate chips, french vanilla creamer, and whip cream!

 27. Snack time necklaces – Some fun ideas to try are Fruit Loops, Life Savers, popcorn, pretzels, and Fudge Stripe cookies.
+String them on a piece of yarn and tie them off with a simple knot.
+Let the kiddos wear these while watching Frozen for the 10,000th time.

 Arts and Crafts